vicenteherrera/kubernetes_tutorial/docs/02_setup_az_sp.md

 ### Create a Key Vault and store secrets

+We will need several secret values stored, but we don't want them to be stored on a file that can be stolen or uploaded to an unsafe place.
+To store them securely, we will create an Azure Key Vault resource.

-Create a Key Vault in resoure group "tstate"
+To create a Key Vault resource named "SysTest-Vault" in resoure group "tstate" on _westeurope_ location, use:

 ```
-az keyvault create --name "SysTest-Vault" --resource-group "tstate" --location eastus
+az keyvault create --name "SysTest-Vault" --resource-group "tstate" --location westeurope
 ```

-Store access key to the volume in the Key Vault:
+To store the access key of the volume in the Key Vault:

 ```
 az keyvault secret set --vault-name "SysTest-Vault" --name "tstateAccessKey" --value $ACCOUNT_KEY